 We welcome service and emotional support animals on Alaska Airlines.
 To ensure that both you and your service/emotional support animal travel easily and comfortably, please review the following information.

 - Please inform the Customer Service Agent upon arrival at the airport that you'll be traveling with a service animal so that we may account for all animals onboard the flight.

 - There is no additional charge to travel with a working service animal.

 - When accompanied by a service animal you may ship your animal's kennel as a checked bag free of charge.

 - Your service animal may sit at your feet, unless the service animal is too large and obstructs an aisle or other area used for emergency evacuations.

 - If you are traveling with a service animal we will do everything we can to seat you in a row with the most legroom.

 - We recommend choosing a window seat so the service animal is safe from foot traffic.

 - A harness, tag or vest indicating status as a service animal will be helpful in distinguishing them to airport personnel.
 However, credible verbal assurance that the animal is providing a service to assist with a disability will suffice, should an inquiry be made.

 - View a list of airport Animal Relief Areas.

 Your service animal must occupy your own space and cannot be in a seat.
 Also, they cannot obstruct aisles or areas that must remain clear for emergency evacuation.
 If your service animal does not fit the area available, one of our Customer Service Agents will:

 - Find an alternate flight with more room for you and your service animal

 - If your service animal is not needed during the flight, we will transport your service animal in a crate that you provide, in the climate-controlled cargo area of the aircraft.
 The animal will be immediately returned to the traveler upon deplaning.
 There is no additional charge for service animals that travel in the cargo area of the aircraft.

-Alaska Airlines will accept service animals-in-training provided all of the following conditions are met:
+At Alaska Airlines, we will accept service animals-in-training provided all of the following conditions are met: